 The car park at Whitehills is the best start point for the cross country routes.
-A notice board provides a last minute reminder of the routes - however you can either print off a map before you go (click on image to the left), or remember to take a photo of the map as you leave the car park.
+A notice board provides a last minute reminder of the two official routes - however you can either print off a map before you go (click on image to the left), or remember to take a photo of the map as you leave the car park.

 Alternatively, consider buying one of the new active OS maps, recommended if you want to get off the way marked trails and explore a bit more of the surrounding forests including nearby Bennachie - see link on the right hand side.

 The Cairn William trail (classed as a white route by Forestry Commission Scotland) is an 11 mile way marked trail around the lower edges of Cairn William and Pitfichie Hill.

 Leaving the car park you head up Tillyfourie Hill on a fire break road, and as the hill flattens out the road forks right.
 Take the right fork and pass the well hidden Whitehills recumbent stone circle on your left before reaching a Tee junction.
 Here you have the choice of completing the Cairn William route either clockwise, by heading right, or anti-clockwise by heading left.

 The right immediately offers great views of Bennachie, the Vale of Alford to the east, and the Don Valley to the west.
 The left is the shortest way to the start of the red Granite Top Trail.

 On this white route you can expect wide firebreak roads, long steep slopes - both up and down, a few grassy sections (especially behind Cairn William) that can get muddy in wet weather, and some exposed tree routes in places.